 Home Is Where The Heart Is

 I also live in a setting that I enjoy, which sounds more natural to achieve than it is.
-While I currently live in Fort Collins, Colorado, I haven’t always lived the fast-paced city life.
-I grew up in a much more rural area where I had to do many things such as build and fix barbwire fences, raise sheep and swine, haul water, chop wood, and, most dreadfully, attend a desperately small mandatory indoctrination center (high school.)
+While I currently live in Fort Collins, Colorado, I haven’t always lived in the fast-paced city life.
+I grew up in a much more rural area where I had to do many things such as build and fix barbwire fences, raise sheep and swine, haul water, chop wood.
+I was also required to, most dreadfully, attend a desperately small mandatory indoctrination center (also known as a high school.)
 While this afforded me some engaging life lessons, I was always a city boy at heart and wanted to live somewhere with a little more… action and variety.
 In 1998, constantly wearing a faux fur tail and repeatedly talking about the wacky future didn’t exactly gel with all the local kids all the time.
 But I pulled it off, I think.

 Mann Gaygen Mann

 As you can see, my life is pretty touched by… something.
 Heck, I mean, reading this makes me almost want to hate me out of spite of all the just, goodness, for goodness sake.
-But, that’s a good thing, a very good thing, and why this blog used to be titled My Beautiful Life.
+But, that’s a good thing, an excellent thing, and why this blog used to be titled My Beautiful Life.

 Anyone Can Handle A Crisis; It’s The Day To Day That Kills Us

 You can imagine that it has not always been this way.
 Likewise, it wasn’t always easy to get here.
 I experienced grave inner turmoil over the last eighteen years and longer.
 I will most likely continue to experience it to some degree for the rest of my life.
 I’m not sure when you might say it all truly started, but who is sure of that kind of thing?
 I can say that it officially began with a diagnosis the fall of my eighteenth birthday.

 Tell Me How Does It Feel To Treat Me Like You Do?